-I remove marginals from the baskets, keeping the root in as much compost as I can and plant them on the shelf held down by stones, looks more natural.
+I remove marginals from the baskets, keeping the root in as much compost as I can and plant them on the shelf held down by stones, makes the water bit muddy for a while, but looks more natural.

 Oxygenating pond plants for natural ponds.

-Oxygenators are very important for keeping the water clear.
+Oxygenators are very important for the health of the water and keeping the water clear.
 Their roots and stems are submerged and usually the leaves are submerged as well.
 They are often bought in bunches.
-You will need one bunch for each 3 sq. ft. of surface area.
-Most oxygenators do not flower, but two exceptions are water violet and water buttercup.
+You will need one bunch for each three square foot of surface area.
+Most oxygenators do not flower, but two exceptions are, Water Violet and Water Buttercup.

-The pond oxygenting plant in the picture is not invasive so Ideal for ponds of all sizes, probaly the reason it is the top seller on amazon.
+The pond oxygenating plant in the picture is not invasive so ideal for ponds of all sizes,